lnaperty/lnaperty/README.md

 👋 Hi, I’m Lukasz Naperty.
 Welcome on my GitHub profile.
 I would like to show you a sample of my technological skills.
-Enjoy!cal skills
+Enjoy!

 <!---
 - 👋 Hi, I’m @lnaperty